ayoseturru/SportsBooking/README.md

 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

+Sportsbooking is a Rails 4 + MaterializeCSS app for booking sports installations.

+This is a proyect forn an Agile Development Methods subject created by 6 friends.

 ### How do I get set up? ###

 # 1. Clone the git repo #